conan-io/conan-io.github.io/_posts/2024-07-09-Introducing-vendoring-packages.markdown

     dependency binaries or recipes from the server, potentially saving significant time and storage space, especially in production environments.

-## Usage example
+## Usage Example

-For this example, make sure to at least have Conan v2.4.1 installed available.
+For this example, ensure that you have at least Conan v2.4.1 installed.

 &nbsp;1.
 Create a basic library from the CMake template